 Should Your Agency Have an Acquisition Strategy?

-But, have you ever considered including an acquisition strategy in your independent insurance agency's strategic plan?
+But, have you ever considered including an acquisition strategy in your agency's strategic plan?
 Here are some reasons why it may be advantageous to do so:

 - Overcome a barrier to entry.
 Building a new agency in a different market may carry unwanted expenses.
 Things such as leases, employee costs, even travel times may be too costly.
 Additionally, the time it might take to build a new agency to the point of desired profitability may be outside of an acquiring agency's defined plan.
 Time and expenses could be overcome through acquisition.